WendySanarwanto/learn-java/about-servlets/login-demo/README.md

 7. Run `build_deploy.sh` command.

 8. Browser the landing page on http://localhost:4040/Landing.
 Click the `Login` link on the page , to do login into the application.
 Once you have logged in, you should see different welcome heading text on the Landing page.
+Do login using username: `wendy_s` and password: `test123`.
 Click `Logout` link on the Landing page to perform logout.